wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.1 - PartsUnlimitedMRP Overview/Demo 1.1.md

     to your customers at a faster pace and with lower risk.

     In MRP,
-        Continous Deployment is done using a deployment build with a trigger set on a CI build.
+        Continuous Deployment is done using a deployment build with a trigger set on a CI build.

         Release Management is achieved using the release tracking & the approval that exists for the deployment between the dev & production environments.